"The future belongs to those who believe in the beauty of their dreams." Eleanor Roosevelt (1884-1962)

 TASK:

-1.Point out the "dilemma of social networks".
+the "dilemma of social networks".

 2.Analyse how the article influences the reader´s opinion on social networks.